Geometric Conditions for Lossless Convexification in Linear Optimal Control with Discrete-Valued Inputs: Real-Time Implementation for Spacecraft Rendezvous: Introduction

-Recent work has used machine learning to warm-start MICP solvers and thereby accelerate their convergence \cite{Cauligi2022COCo, Cauligi2020MICP}, but these data-driven methods provide no formal guarantees of optimality or convergence.
-In contrast, theoretical research has focused on directly analyzing optimal control problems (OCPs), which are commonly categorized into three standard forms: the \textit{Mayer form} (terminal cost), \textit{Lagrange form} (running cost), and \textit{Bolza form} (combined running and terminal costs).
-In particular, lossless convexification has shown that certain MICPs can be reformulated as equivalent convex programs (CPs) without loss of optimality, offering a computationally tractable alternative \cite{Malyuta2022CVXOptforTrajGen}.
-A lossless convexification method for Mayer-form OCPs with linear time-invariant (LTI) systems and disconnected input sets was introduced in \cite{harris2021optimal}, where system normality and an extreme-point relaxation were exploited to achieve an exact convex reformulation.
-Similarly, \cite{Woodford2022MICP_SC} exploited strong observability to obtain a lossless convexification of an LTI time-optimal control problem with state constraints.
+Recent work has used learning-based methods to warm-start MIP solvers and thereby accelerate their convergence \cite{cauligi_coco_2022, cauligi_learning_2020}, by using neural networks in order to provide an initial sub-optimal solution from which the optimizers find an optimal solution.
+Nonetheless, these strategies provide no formal guarantees of optimality or convergence and need a pre-computed dataset of solutions to train the neural network.
+An alternative to MIP solvers include homotopy methods.
+Their core idea is to introduce activation funtions and sequentially solve a continuous problem, adjusting the activation parameters such that the solution takes a mixed-integer behaviour \cite{saranathan_relaxed_2018,malyuta_fast_2023,arya_composite_2021}.
+However, homotopy methods introduce approximations, which result computationally expensive and does not guarantee optimality of the solution.
+In contrast, lossless convexification methods have shown that certain MIPs can be reformulated as equivalent convex programs (CPs) without loss of optimality, offering a computationally tractable alternative \cite{malyuta_convex_2022}.
+A lossless convexification for optimal control problems (OCP) in Mayer-form with linear time-invariant (LTI) systems and disconnected input sets was introduced in \cite{harris_optimal_2021}, where system normality and an extreme-point relaxation were exploited to achieve an exact convex reformulation.
+Similarly, \cite{woodford_geometric_2022} exploited strong observability to obtain a lossless convexification for a similar problem with state constraints.
+It was proposed in \cite{harris_optimal_2021} that Lagrange-form problems can be reformulated as Mayer-form problems via an epigraph transformation; however, it remains unclear whether system normality is preserved under this transformation.